 In conjunction with our congregational celebration of Simchat Torah we are proud to consecrate all students who are beginning Religious School for the first time.
 At our Simchat Torah services, the rabbis will consecrate all kindergarten students, along with those in Grades 1-6 who are new to our Religious School.
 It is a beautiful way to celebrate the beginning of your child’s Religious School education.
 The students will be called to the Bimah for a blessing from the rabbis and will receive a special gift.

 Students who are in good standing in our Religious School program and who have achieved the equivalent of three years of Hebrew proficiency are eligible to become Bar/Bat Mitzvah at Temple Israel.
 Students entering the fourth grade of Religious School should register for Hebrew instruction.
 At that time a date may be set on the congregational calendar for the celebration of Bar/Bat Mitzvah.
 Students may conduct the Shabbat morning service in its entirety or they may elect to read Torah and Haftarah only.
 The celebration of Bar/Bat Mitzvah takes place within the context of a regular Shabbat morning service.
-Adults who wish to become Bar/Bat Mitzvah will do so in the context of a Friday evening Shabbat service.
+Adults who wish to become a Bar or Bat Mitzvah will do so in the context of a Friday evening Shabbat service.
 For more information on an adult Bar/Bat Mitzvah, visit www.ti-stl.org/Mitzvah.

 Mazel tov!
 Couples wishing to be married by a rabbi should contact one of the rabbis for an appointment.
 Our rabbis will meet privately and answer all questions.